Stefano Marchesi✉

 Alberto Traina

-Alberto Traina is a second year PhD student in Astrophysics and Cosmology at the University of Bologna (Italy) in affiliation with the Italian National Institute for Astrophysics (INAF-OAS).
+Alberto Traina is a PostDoctoral Fellow at the Italian National Institute for Astrophysics in Bologna (INAF-OAS).
 His main interest is in extragalactic astrophysics of small and large galaxy samples, in the near and distant Universe.
 In his works he makes use of synergies between different type of observations in different parts of the electromagnetic spectrum (e.g., infrared and X-ray) to investigate both the physical and statistical properties of AGN samples.

 He obtained his Bachelor degree in Astronomy in 2018 and a Master degree in Astrophysics and Cosmology in 2020, both at the University of Bologna.